 |Sources||2014 Press Pack|

 Known problems with the CBR600F variants

-There were a number of issues that most models of CBR600F shared.
+There were a number of issues that most early models of CBR600F shared.

 - Exhaust down-pipes: These tend to rust on the joins from 4-2 and then 2-1.
 Check the underside in particular.
 This happened most often on early models.

 - Sticky petcock: The F and F2 had this issue, while the F3 or F4 did not (and obviously not the F4i, as it had no petcock due to being injected).
 Get a petcock off one of those to replace it in the carburettor.

 - Hydraulic cam chain tensioner: Many failed.
 Best fix is to replace them with a billet manual unit from APE Race Parts.
 The stocker was noisy and prone to failure while the manual unit is less expensive, easy to install and adjust.

 - Regulator/rectifier: Reputedly ‘made of cheese’ on early Honda motorcycles.
 These keep failing particularly on the F to F3, so the best thing is to upgrade the unit completely.
 Check battery voltage at 5,000 RPM.
 If it’s not anywhere near 14.5V, the regulator is dead.
 You can easily fit a GSXR1000 or a Yamaha R1 rectifier in its place, buying one from eBay.